-In molecular clouds in the nearby part of the Milky Way, the Jeans mass is roughly equal to the mass of the sun, and the masses of the prestellar clumps observed in these clouds are about the same.
-If we scale up by a factor of almost 1,000, we can estimate that the masses of the first star-forming clumps would have been about 500 to 1,000 solar masses.
-In agreement with this prediction, all the computer simulations mentioned above showed the formation of clumps with masses of several hundred solar masses or more.
+In molecular clouds in the nearby part of the Milky Way, the Jeans mass is roughly equal to the mass of the sun, and the masses of the prestellar clumps are about the same.
+If we scale up, we can estimate that the masses of the first starforming clumps would have been 500 to 1,000 solar masses.
+The computer simulations mentioned above showed the formation of clumps with masses of several hundred solar masses or more.

-Our group's calculations suggest that the predicted masses of the first star-forming clumps are not very sensitive to the assumed cosmological conditions (for example, the exact nature of the initial density fluctuations).
-In fact, the predicted masses depend primarily on the physics of the hydrogen molecule and only secondarily on the cosmological model or simulation technique.
+Our group's calculations suggest that the predicted masses of the first star-forming clumps are not very sensitive to the assumed cosmological conditions.
+The predicted masses depend primarily on the physics of the hydrogen molecule and only secondarily on the cosmological model or simulation technique.
 One reason is that molecular hydrogen cannot cool the gas below 200 kelvins, making this a lower limit to the temperature of the first star-forming clumps.
+Another is that the cooling from molecular hydrogen becomes inefficient at the higher densities encountered when the clumps begin to collapse.
+At these densities the hydrogen molecules collide with other atoms before they have time to emit an infrared photon; this raises the gas temperature and slows the contraction until the clumps have built up to at least a few hundred solar masses.

-Another is that the cooling from molecular hydrogen becomes inefficient at the higher densities encountered when clumps to fragment.
-This agrees with our understanding of present-day star formation; observations and simulations show that the fragmentation of star-forming clumps is typically limited to the formation of binary systems (two stars orbiting around each other).
+Did the first collapsing clumps form stars with similarly large masses, or did they fragment and form many smaller stars?
+The research groups have pushed their calculations to the point at which the clumps are well on their way to forming stars, and none of the simulations has yet revealed any tendency for the clumps to fragment.
+This agrees with our understanding of present-day star formation; the fragmentation of clumps is typically limited to the formation of binary systems (two stars orbiting around each other).
 Fragmentation seems even less likely to occur in the primordial clumps, because the inefficiency of molecular hydrogen cooling would keep the Jeans mass high.
 The simulations, however, have not yet determined the final outcome of collapse with certainty, and the formation of binary systems cannot be ruled out.